Guy Vander Jagt: Repeal of the Twenty-Second Constitutional Amendment

-Later life
+Reapportionment and loss

 In 1992, Vander Jagt's district was renumbered as the 2nd district.
 For the first time since his initial run in 1966, he faced a serious primary opponent in Herman Miller executive and fellow Dutch-American Pete Hoekstra.
 While Hoekstra had never run for office before, he made a name for himself by riding his bicycle across the district.
 Hoekstra also claimed that Vander Jagt had been in Congress for too long; Vander Jagt had won his first election when Hoekstra was 13 years old.

 Hoekstra scored a major upset, winning by over six points.
-He dominated his base in the district's more populated southern portion, including Muskegon and the Grand Rapids suburbs.
+He dominated the district's more populated southern portion, including Muskegon and the Grand Rapids suburbs.
 Vander Jagt's margins in the northern portion weren't enough to close the gap.

+Later career and death

 Vander Jagt returned to private law practice with the Cleveland-based law firm BakerHostetler.

 He died from pancreatic cancer at a hospice facility in Washington on June 22, 2007, at the age of 75.
+He was buried in Maple Hill Cemetery in Cadillac, Michigan.